tipofyzik/image_styling_tg_bot/README.md

 For this reason, Image.LANCZOS parameter is used the results of which are scarcely inferior to the previous method.

 ## 2. About creating and using a bot
 The bot was created by @BotFather.
 You can read more about its creating [here](https://sendpulse.com/knowledge-base/chatbot/telegram/create-telegram-chatbot#create-bot).
 Also I used [aiogram](https://docs.aiogram.dev/en/latest/) framework to write bot functionality.
-See the last section for other sources, the work of the bot will be discussed further.
+If you wanna see for other sources go to the last section.
+The work of the bot will be discussed further.

 ## 3. Docker and deploy